QuestPDF/QuestPDF-Documentation/docs/.vitepress/theme/license/documents/sources/terms-of-service.md

 ## Purchases Through Resellers and Procurement Providers

-A license may be purchased by an authorised reseller, procurement provider, purchasing agent, or similar intermediary on behalf of an end customer.
+A license may be purchased by a reseller, procurement provider, purchasing agent, or similar intermediary on behalf of an end customer.

 Unless a signed Order Form states otherwise, the license is granted to the end customer identified in the order, quote, invoice, license confirmation document, or other purchase record, and not to the reseller or intermediary merely processing the transaction.
+If the purchase records are inconsistent, the license confirmation document issued by QuestPDF controls, unless a signed Order Form states otherwise.

 The reseller or intermediary is responsible for ensuring that the order information correctly identifies the intended licensee.

 ## License Confirmation Documents

-A license confirmation document is valid as evidence of a QuestPDF license only if the associated Fees have been paid and have not been refunded, reversed, charged back, cancelled, or otherwise invalidated.
+A license confirmation document is valid as evidence of a QuestPDF license if it relates to Fees that have been paid or are payable under an accepted order, invoice, reseller order, Order Form, or other purchase record, unless the applicable transaction is later refunded, reversed, charged back, cancelled for non-payment, or otherwise invalidated.

+For paid licenses, the timing and conditional nature of license rights for invoice-based, reseller, procurement-provider, and Order Form purchases are governed by the Professional / Enterprise License Agreement.

 ## Refund Policy